pytorch/benchmark/torchbenchmark/score/configs/v1/config-v1.md

 ## Reference Config YAML

 The reference config YAML file is stored [here](config-v1.yaml).
-It is generated by repeated runs of the same benchmark setting on pytorch v1.9.0.dev20210522, torchtext 0.10.0.dev20210522, and torchvision 0.10.0.dev20210522.
-The version we choose is based on the first stable nightly build that has the `optimize_for_inference` feature.
+It is generated by repeated runs of the same benchmark setting on pytorch v1.10.0.dev20210612, torchtext 0.10.0.dev20210612, and torchvision 0.11.0.dev20210612.
+We choose the earliest PyTorch nightly version that has a stable implementation of the `optimize_for_inference` feature.
 We then picked a random execution of the repeated V1 benchmark runs as the reference execution, and summarize its performance metrics in the reference config YAML.